PlumyCat/Translation__MCP_func-v1/docs/DEPLOYMENT-GUIDE.md

 3. Run `deploy.ps1` to provision resources and deploy code.
 4. Use `test-deployment.ps1` to run a health check after deployment.

-For troubleshooting tips and cost estimates see the original French documentation.
+For troubleshooting tips and cost estimates see the README.